How to Make Good Governance Policies for Condo Boards

 Code of conduct

 Every condo board needs a code of conduct that outlines how members of the board must act.
 This Code of Conduct is a good place to start and learn more about the need for one.
 For example, one required clause is that board members must not share privileged information outside of the board.
-Everything discussed during the meeting stays in the meeting and is not shared with a spouse, a neighbor or anyone else.
-Once a meeting is over, directors take off their board hat and put on their owner hat.
+Everything discussed during the meeting stays in the meeting and is not shared with a spouse, a

 Conflict of Interest